-3. Also note that the website often encounters downtime error, and sometimes shows “no record found” while that is inaccurate.
-And thus a minimum of 2 time confirmation is recommended if such a scenario occurs.
+- Also note that the website often encounters downtime error, and sometimes shows “no record found” while that is inaccurate.
+And thus a minimum of 2-time confirmation is recommended if such a scenario occurs.

-Registration of a Trade Mark is valid for a period of 10 years.
+Registration of a Trademark is valid for a period of 10 years.
 It can be renewed every 10 years.
-If no application is filed within six months after the expiration of the last registration of the Trade Mark, then the trademark expires.
+If no application is filed within six months after the expiration of the last registration of the Trademark, the trademark expires.

 (i) Gives Exclusive Right to the owner to use the mark in relation to his Goods and Services.

-(ii) Prevents and restricts others from using same or similar mark.
+(ii) Prevents and restricts others from using the same or similar mark.

 (iii) Provides remedies to the owner at the time of infringement.

 (iv) A registered Trademark can be used as a basis to obtain registration in some foreign countries.

 6. What can be registered as a trademark in India?

 Following marks can be registered under the Indian trademark law: